RaphaelleC/project-3-client/README.md

 <h2>Overview</h2>

-<p>Our third GA project was the most complex thus far- as a trio, build and deploy a full stack MERN app.
-Taking the name ‘Async or Swim’ we decided to create MontVenture, an adventure based app that would allow users to search for mountain based activities in their chosen town or city.
-The activities would be divided into two main subgroups- Summer and Winter- and registered users could create their own ‘activity posts’, as well as leave comments on a desired activity.</p>
+<p>For our third GA project we were tasked with building and deploying a full stack MERN app.
+Taking the name ‘Async or Swim’ my team and I decided to create MontVenture, an adventure based app that would allow users to search for mountain based activities in their chosen town or city.
+The activities would be divided into two Summer and Winter subgroups, and registered users could create their own ‘activity posts’, as well as leave comments on a desired activity.</p>

 <a href="">Visit MontVenture here.</a>